alebairos/xfutebol/manual.md

   - **Visitor Team:** `_______________`
   - **Home Team:** `________________`
 - **Board Configuration:**
-  - Confirm the alignment of the two chess boards to form the 16x8 grid.
+  - Confirm the alignment of the two chess boards to form the 16x8 grid, that the pieces are numbered (from 1-11 for each team).
+The numbers will identify their types (GKs, defenders, attackers, etc).
+Confirm the Penalty areas, the goal areas, the center of the field on d8, e8, D8  or E8, depending on the coin toss.
+The winner of the coin toss will start by making a pass to a team mate.

 ### Winning Style Selection
 - **Selected Winning Style:** `_____________`
 - **Rationale for Selection:**
-  - Explain why this winning style was chosen based on the team's strengths and strategies.
+  - Add any comment if needed eg We will make a sequence of 3 Golden Goals.

 ### Pre-Game Notes
 - **Team Strategies:**